fluiddyn/fluiddyn/doc/advice_developers.rst

 the development mode of the Python installer.

-For FluidDyn, we use the revision control software Mercurial and the main repository is hosted `here <https://bitbucket.org/fluiddyn/fluiddyn>`_ in Bitbucket.
+For FluidDyn, we use the revision control software Mercurial and the main repository is hosted here: https://foss.heptapod.net/fluiddyn/fluiddyn.
 We advice to fork this repository (click on "Fork") and to clone your newly created repository to get the code on your computer (click on "Clone" and run the command that will be given).
-If you are new with Mercurial and Bitbucket, you can also read this short tutorial:
+If you are new with Mercurial and Heptapod, you can also read this short tutorial:

 .. toctree::
    :maxdepth: 1